Skip to main content

 6. Try the update again

-Step 3: Perform System Reboot
+Step 3: Perform a System Reboot

-A soft reboot can clear update glitches:
+A soft reboot can clear the software glitch preventing the update:

-1. Park safely
+1. Park safely and shift into Park

 2. Hold both scroll wheels for 10 seconds